WiIIiam278/PagineDown/README.md

 ![](images/list-example-in-game.png)

 Requires Java 11+.
-PagineDown is a library that is intended to be used with MineDown (not standalone) -- your project will need to shade MineDown to use it.
+PagineDown is a library that is intended to be used with MineDown-adventure (not standalone) -- your project will need to shade MineDown-adventure to use it.

+PagineDown (v1.1+) runs on the [adventure](https://docs.adventure.kyori.net/) platform, or on platforms with adventure adapters.

 ## Installation
 PagineDown is available on JitPack.
 You can browse the Javadocs [here](https://javadoc.jitpack.io/net/william278/PagineDown/latest/javadoc/).